pixml27/EcoSort.Support/index.md

 ## How to use EcoSort

 1. Select language
-2. Scan the packaging of your item.
+2. Scan the packaging of your item
-3. Get clear sorting instructions and eco‑friendly tips.
+3. Get clear sorting instructions and eco‑friendly tips

 EcoSort isn’t just another recycling app.
 We want to make it effortless for everyone to dispose of waste correctly—no more confusion about bins, colors, or local rules.
 With EcoSort, you’ll spend less time worrying about “where does this go?” and more time feeling good about helping the planet.
 But remember: you need to scan, choose, and act.
 We’ll provide the information and tools—you do the sorting.